simi1505/TT-Test4-Bit-BCD-to-3EXZ/docs/info.md

 ## How it works

 This project uses four input pins (A, B, C, D) and represents a 4-bit BCD code.
 This BCD code is then converted with just NAND gates to a 4-bit excess-3 code at the output pins (W, X, Y, Z), as shown in the following truth table.
+More details can be found under https://de.wikipedia.org/wiki/Stibitz-Code.

 |    | A | B | C | D |   | W | X | Y | Z |
 |----|---|---|---|---|---|---|---|---|---|